Skip to Content

 We started out day three of our Texas getaway in the cute Historic District with breakfast at Rolling in Thyme and Dough.
 It’s one of our favorite spots in Dripping Springs.
 Their breakfast croissant was the ideal fuel for our day, and the weather was nice enough for us to sit out on the patio and soak up a few morning rays.

 By early afternoon, it was time to head about 10 minutes out of the center of town to Treaty Oak Distillery.
-We’ve visited a number of local distilleries in Texas, and Treaty Oak is one always love visiting.
+We’ve visited a number of local distilleries in Texas, and Treaty Oak is one we love.

 Cocktails at Treaty Oak

-In addition to the drinks, there are picnic tables and lawn games, and there’s frequently live music.
+In addition to the drinks at Treaty Oak, there are picnic tables and lawn games, and there’s frequently live music.
 You can tour the distillery and chat with the bartenders.
-When you need something to sop up the drinks, there’s an on-site restaurant offering everything from poached pear salad to shrimp and grits.
-And like any good Texas joint, there is also a food truck serving BBQ.
-Treaty Oak is a great place to enjoy life for a few hours.
+It’s a great place to enjoy life for a few hours.

 One of the realities of a trip to Texas is that it’s warm more often than not.
 Sometimes, it’s actually blazing hot.
 So as much as we loved lazing around at Treaty Oak, we needed to cool off.
 It was time to head to another one of the most famous swimming holes around, Hamilton Pool.